All Episodes

 dan friesen

-You're asking stupid questions, my friend.
+You're asking stupid questions, man.

 jordan holmes